Evelyn Lozada Asserts She’s “Afo-Latina” After #BBWLA Co-Star Alleges She’s “Trying To Be Black”

 “I consider myself Afro-Latina.
 I have backtracked my roots so I know where I come from,” she said.
 “I know I have a little bit of everything.”

 Lozada didn’t specify what encompassed “everything” in her DNA but opened up about having a Basketball Wives co-star tell her she was trying to be Black.
-Evelyn found this to be appalling, considering DNA tests she took to confirm she’s a Black Latina too.
+Evelyn found this to be appalling, considering DNA tests she took to confirm she’s a Black Latina.

 “It’s funny because on this season, somebody was like, ‘B—h you think you Black!’
 I’ve never had anybody tell me that.
 I was so offended because I didn’t know what that meant.
 I’m like, ‘I think I’m Black?
 I grew up in New York!’
 I know where I come from.
 I’ve done DNA tests just to know.
 But I want to be able to tap into that more,” she said.
 “I’m proud to be Puerto Rican and from New York and Afro-Latina and all that good stuff.”